-To provision machines in a cross-vCenter deployment when using NSX universal objects such as an edge gateway or load balancer, you must provision to a region in which the compute NSX manager has the primary role.
+To provision machines in a cross vCenter NSX environment when using NSX universal objects, you must provision to a vCenter in which the NSX compute manager has the primary role.

-See the VMware Knowledge Base article Deployment of vRealize Automation blueprints with NSX objects fail (2147240) at http://kb.vmware.com/kb/2147240 for more information.
+See the VMware Knowledge Base article Deployment of vRealize Automation blueprints with NSX objects fail (2147240) at http://kb.vmware.com/kb/2147240 for more information about NSX universal objects.